A journey that was and is never ending

 • Nausea

-My world our world for those experiencing similarities is different it’s challenging but I truly appreciate being given that second chance to live and bring awareness to this debilitating condition and I am forever grateful for my Balinese medical team and friends who took such great care of not just me during that dreadful time but also my family, and of cause my multi disciplinary team here in Australia
+My world is different now.
+It’s challenging, but I truly appreciate being given a second chance to live and bring awareness to this debilitating condition.
+I am forever grateful for my Balinese medical team and friends who took such great care of not just me during that dreadful time but also my family, and of course, my multi-disciplinary team here in Australia.